Fire-control radar: Performance

-"Flak" (1944) de-classified official U.S. War-Department training film reel.

 The performance of a fire-control radar is determined primarily by two factors: radar resolution and atmospheric conditions.
 Radar resolution is the ability of the radar to differentiate between two targets closely located.
 The first, and most difficult, is range resolution, finding exactly how far is the target.
 To do this well, in a basic fire-control radar system, it must send very short pulses.
 Bearing resolution is typically ensured by using a narrow (one or two degree) beam width.
 Atmospheric conditions, such as moisture lapse, temperature inversion, and dust particles affect radar performance as well.
 Moisture lapse and temperature inversion often cause ducting, in which RF energy is bent as it passes through hot and cold layers.
 This can either extend or shorten the radar horizon, depending on which way the RF is bent.
 Dust particles, as well as water droplets, cause attenuation of the RF energy, resulting in a loss of effective range.
 In both cases, a lower pulse repetition frequency makes the radar less susceptible to atmospheric conditions.